 Enhancing focus visibility - focus-within or has(:focus)?

-Previously we have seen how to style an element in focus mode with CSS :focus and :focus-visible pseudo-classes for better accessibility.
+pseudo-classes for better accessibility.
 What if we want to style a parent element when its child is on focus and make it more standout for the user's visibility on a crowded page?
 What are the options for us to achieve this?

-Let's find out in this article, starting with the :focus-within pseudo-class.
+Let's find out in this article, starting with the :focus-within

 Table of Content

-Using :focus-within pseudo-class
+Using focus-within pseudo-class

 Let's look at the following example of a search box where we have two levels of nesting.
-The first level is the div with a class of search-container, and the second is the label element.
+The first level is the div

 <div class="search-container">